 Steve Jobs famously once said, “Design is how it works” and Apple subsequently changed the world with its exceptionally designed products.
-As such, this line is often quoted by those claiming to know a thing or two about design and its importance in product development.
-But what does it really mean?
+As such, this line is often quoted but what does it really mean?
 And was Steve right?

 The most important thing about this phrase, and what Steve was saying, is that design is more than skin deep.
 It’s much more than how it looks.
-It’s much more than just aesthetics or pretty lights or symmetry.
+It’s more than just aesthetics or pretty lights or symmetry.
 Design is useful, practical, intricate, and important.
 Design is how it works.
-Perhaps the best thing Steve Job’s Apple has shared with the world, more than any product, is showing without doubt that good design is extremely lucrative.
+Perhaps the best thing Steve Job’s Apple declared to the world, more than any product, is that good design is extremely lucrative.
 The success of Apple has shown the value of human centered design.

 This is great, but I want to dig deeper.
 What is design?
 Is design how the thing works internally, or how the user works with the thing?
 Both of these are very important, but these are two different things.
 Which was Steve talking about?
 And more importantly, which should designers be concerned about?
-The inner workings of how a thing functions, or how a person interacts with a thing to make it function?
-Once more, is design concerned with how it works (how the user works it), or how its built, (how it works on the inside)?
 What if design is both?

-I don’t believe its both.
-And I will tell you why.
-One time at work I said, “Design is figuring out what to build, and engineering is figuring out how to build it.”
+At work one time I made the comment, “Design is figuring out what to build, and engineering is figuring out how to build it.”
 My designer friend frowned, and said, “No, design is more than that, it is how it works.”
 I wasn’t sure if I agreed or not.
-I like the Steve Jobs quote, but if my friend is right and design is how it works, including how to build it, then what does engineering do?
+I like the Steve Jobs quote, but if my friend is right and design is how it works, how to build it, then what does engineering do?

-So if designers don’t do both things and the engineers figure out how to build things, was Steve and my designer friend wrong saying design is how it works?
-I don’t think so either, but the wording is not precise enough.
-The phrase “how it works” can mean different things to different people as we have already discussed.
-That’s why I looked deeper at the phrase in the previous paragraph, to better understand.
-Also, to answer my question, this is why I don’t believe design is both how it works and how it is built.
+So if designers don’t do both things and the engineers figure out how to build things, was Steve and my designer friend wrong in saying design is how it works?
+No, but the wording is not precise enough.
+The phrase “how it works” can mean different things to different people.
 I believe design is how someone works with a thing and engineering is how a thing is built.
-Those together, are two essential parts to how a thing works.
+Those together, are two essential parts to how a thing “works.”
 You need both engineering and design to fulfill the Steve Jobs quote.

 It’s no surprise Steve didn’t elaborate on the role engineers play in the creative process, he was not an engineer.
 That is not a criticism as much as it is an observation: Steve may have been an entrepreneur but he thought like a designer.
-According to the biography “Becoming Steve Jobs” he found a kindred spirit and worked much better with Jony, a designer, than even with Wozniak, an engineer, his co-founder.
+According to the biography “Becoming Steve Jobs” he found a kindred spirit and worked much better with Jony Ive than even with Wozniak, his original co-founder.
 What exactly Steve meant by what he said, “design is how it works” we may never know, but we know he was right to value engineering, design, and communication between them, to deliver outstanding products.
 We should try to do the same, and let each team thrive in their specialty while working together to craft insanely great things.